intrinio/java-sdk/docs/StockExchangeApi.md

 <a name="getStockExchangePrices"></a>
 # **getStockExchangePrices**
-> ApiResponseStockExchangeStockPrices getStockExchangePrices(identifier, date, nextPage)
+> ApiResponseStockExchangeStockPrices getStockExchangePrices(identifier, date, pageSize, nextPage)

 Stock Prices by Exchange